mikesmullin/borg/README.md

   and if its not there, add it
   or if its there, remove or replace it with a commented version
 * like template; which should let you compose the file content inline
   so as to be more convenient for lots of smaller files
+* add kitchen-test, kitchen-vagrant, vagrant, ohai equivalents